Our rating: (3.8/5)

 *Excluding VAT.

-If you can’t pay upfront, Square provides their own interest-free instalments available as 3-, 6- or 12-month plans.
+Square offers their own interest-free instalments available as 3-, 6- or 12-month plans, if you can’t pay upfront.
 After submitting a few basic details for the credit check, you will get an instant response as to whether Square approved the repayment plan.

 User experience

 My first reaction during testing?
 Square for Restaurants looks too simple to believe it has all the features you need in a restaurant.
-But don’t be fooled – the system is built for efficiency, giving you features for a tailored experience of the POS system.
+But don’t be fooled – the POS system is built for efficiency, giving you features for a tailored experience.

 It felt a bit overwhelming to use Square for Restaurants the first time, because the system forces you to decide on lots of settings before you can use the app.
 I had to look up some of the functions before I knew what to choose.
 Not everyone is ready to do that right at the start.